 Immerse yourself in a First Nations tour like no other, go tasting wines, cheese and chocolate in the epicurean Margaret River region, spend a unique night surrounded by some of Australia’s animal treasures at Donnelly River Village and get to know the southern coast with wildlife and wilderness experiences in and around Albany.
-This six-day adventure from Perth to the best that Western Australia’s south has to offer is action-packed, scenic and full of time for you soak in the views.
+This six-day adventure from Fremantle to the best that Western Australia’s south has to offer is action-packed, scenic and full of time for you soak in the views.
 Handpicked accommodation and thoughtful inclusions greet you each step of the way, so all you need to do sit back, relax and enjoy the ride.

 Breakfast Included: 5 Lunches Included: 1 Dinner Included: 2

-Welcome to the west coast of the Australian mainland and WA’s largest city and capital, Perth.
+Welcome to the west coast of the Australian mainland.
+Your adventure begins in Fremantle, a delightful port city southwest of Perth.
 This morning, meet your leader and fellow travel crew at 8.30am – find out exact details in the ‘Joining Point Instructions’ of your Essential Trip Information – then begin your coastal journey south towards the laidback locale of Busselton.
-Home to the longest timber-piled jetty in the southern hemisphere at 1.841 kilometres, take the chance to stretch your legs and snap a few photos.
+Home to the longest timber-piled jetty in the southern hemisphere at 1.841 kilometres, take the chance to stretch your legs and explore along the lovely foreshore.
 Afterwards, spend some time with a local beekeeper, enjoying a live demonstration of how to care for bees and extract honey, plus – of course – an included tasting!
 Your demonstration takes place in a family-run pottery centre, so spend some time perusing the works of local pottery artists in residence.
-Sometime today you’ll also take a drive through Boranup Forest and past Contos Beach Lookout for some pretty epic views.
+Continue inland to an immersive and powerful First Nations cultural experience, giving you a snapshot into the history of the land and its peoples.
+Take a short bushwalk identifying traditional medicines in plants and learning local Noongar knowledge from your guide.
+Venture into Ngilgi Cave, home to significant Dreamtime stories for local communities, and experience a mesmerising didgeridoo performance inside the cave.
 Keep driving into the Margaret River region, checking in to your hotel in the afternoon.
 Tonight, keep the introductions going with an included local dinner and drink with your newfound travel pals.

-Strap in for a day of sightseeing – first stop, Cape Naturaliste Lighthouse.
+Strap in for a day of sightseeing – first stop, Cape Leeuwin Lighthouse.
 Here, learn of the fascinating maritime history of the Cape region full of shipwrecks and lighthouse keeper tales.
 There will also be time for a short coastal walk along the Bibulman Track, so be sure to have your camera handy for some cool coastal shots.
 Pass by Canal Rocks and The Bridge, keeping an eye out for a passing Southern Right or Humpback Whale, which you might just be lucky enough to spot.
-After some free time in the nearby town of Dunsborough, drive to Hamelin Bay and search for some local stingrays floating around in the shallow waters.
+Next drive to Hamelin Bay and search for some local stingrays floating around in the shallow waters.
 Continue inland to an immersive and powerful First Nations cultural experience, giving you a snapshot into the history of the land and its peoples.
 Take a short bushwalk identifying traditional medicines in plants and learning local Noongar knowledge from your guide.
 Venture into Ngilgi Cave, home to significant Dreamtime stories for local communities, and experience a mesmerising didgeridoo performance inside the cave.
 With a glowing sunset likely to greet you as the group leaves the cave, this cultural experience will be a memory to last a long time.
 Finish up with an easy one-hour drive to the former timber town of Donnelly River Village, where you’ll spend the night in old-school timber cottages surrounded by kangaroos, emus and possums.
 This is true blue.

 Spend the morning in nature on board a wilderness cruise in Walpole.
 Keep your eyes peeled for pods of dolphins and other marine life in this secluded cove.
 Afterwards, stop by the impressive Valley of the Giants, embarking on a Tree Top Walk on boardwalks and bridges suspended upwards of 40 metres in the canopy above.
 This ancient tingle forest is the largest in the state, and the biodiversity of trees in this region are very special.
 Explore the forests of southern WA, and on your way back to Albany, stop by the coast at natural attractions such as Greens Pool and Elephant Rocks, discovering some postcard-perfect views.
 Think sun-bleached boulders, crisp white sands, turquoise waters and dramatic cliffs – they’re all on the cards today.
 Following an action-packed day explore, join your group for a relaxing included dinner back in town.

 Enjoy breakfast, then head to Porongurup National Park to take a guided walk on Castle Rock Walk and the Granite Skywalk.
 The path weaves through yate, marri and karri forests and past the renowned Balancing Rock.
 Take the Skywalk high above the plains, admiring some sweeping views across the Porongurup Range landscapes and forests below.
 Legs stretched and panorama shots acquired, it’s time to head back to Perth.
 Depending on the time of year, fields of wildflowers will be in full bloom roadside, making for some scenic roadside views.
-You will arrive back to Perth in the late afternoon.
+You will arrive back to Fremantle in the late afternoon.
 Once there, you are free to continue your own adventure or begin your homeward journey, as your tour ends on arrival.